 Today, take a guided tour and learn why Knott House was nicknamed “The House That Rhymes.”
 Luella Knott’s original decorations have been preserved.
 She adorned the house with Victorian-era furnishings, and the rooms are filled with her poems that blend together history and moral lessons with Southern charm and wit.

-Take a tour from Wednesdays through Fridays on the hour from 1 -3 PM and Saturdays on the hour from 10 AM – 3 PM.
+Take a tour from Wednesday through Friday on the hour from 1 to 3 PM and Saturdays on the hour from 10 AM to 3 PM.
 While this is one of the best free things to do in Tallahassee, donations are encouraged.

 It’s time to embrace your inner child at Tallahassee’s happy place!
-Lofty Pursuits started with humble beginnings, but has evolved into the years as a beloved city institution.
-What started as vintage skill toy store transformed to a full service soda fountain.
+Lofty Pursuits started with humble beginnings but has evolved over the years as a beloved city institution.
+What started as a vintage skill toy store transformed into a full-service soda fountain.
 Today, Lofty Pursuits features a full kitchen to serve breakfast, lunch, and dinner, and of course, make candy!